Undergraduate: Level 5

 BA VV58 Philosophy, Religion and Ethics (Including Foundation Year),

 BA VV59 Philosophy, Religion and Ethics (Including Foundation Year and Year Abroad),

 This module investigates one of the most influential modern theories of ethics, Kant's moral philosophy.
 While students may have had the chance to study some aspects of Kant's view before, this term will be devoted to examining its details and considering the most important criticisms lodged against it.
-We will look at the philosophy of action and views of human freedom that underpin the Kantian ethical outlook, as well as its practical requirements, its strategies of justification, and the key objections to the Kantian ethical project as posed by consequentialism and virtue ethics.
+We will look at the philosophy of action and view of freedom that underpins the Kant's ethical outlook; at how he conceives of moral requirements; and at his strategies of justification as well as at the key objections to the Kantian ethical project from different critics.
 The main focus will be on a close reading of the Groundwork of the Metaphysics of Morals , but other texts by Kant will also be considered.

 By the end of the module students should be able to:

-explain some of the major preoccupations and approaches of Kantian ethical theory;
+explain some of the major aspects and approaches of Kantian ethical theory;

 analyse critically the debates surrounding them.